TokeATJ/Wireshark/README.md

 ## 📖 Overview

-## The IP andress have been sanitized
+## The IP andresses have been sanitized

 This project demonstrates foundational network security concepts through hands-on analysis of TCP/IP communications, HTTP methods, packet captures, and encrypted communications using Kali Linux, Wireshark, Netcat, and OpenSSL.